Destination | Nepal |

 100% Guaranteed Booking | 100% secure payment process | Visa | MasterCard | American Express

 Therefore, you can book your trips with Discovery World Trekking with confidence.
-We require 10% as advance for the trip booking, and please send us your necessary documents like passport copy, passport-sized photos, travel insurance policy, arrival and departure flight details within a week of booking.
+We require 10% as advance for the trip booking, and please send us your necessary documents like a passport copy, passport-sized photos, travel insurance policy, and arrival and departure flight details within a week of booking.

 You can pay by bank transfer, western union, and online from our website.